 The economic plight of WV is reflected in the cardiovascular health of its residents.
-The age-adjusted rate of heart disease was 328/100,000 in 1995, 21% higher than the national average and 49th in the nation.
+The age-adjusted rate of heart disease was 212/100,000 in 2006, 16% higher than the national average.
+Over 10% of the population has heart disease, the highest percentage in the nation.
 Lifestyle clearly is an issue.
-Results of the Center for Disease Control (CDC) Behavioral Risk Factor Survey in 1997 showed that WV had the highest rate of obesity, the third highest rate of self-reported hypertension, and the fifth highest rate of cigarette smoking in the nation.
-Unfortunately the cardiovascular disease (CVD) burden of WV is typical of Appalachia in general.
-While death due to heart disease has declined over the past 20 years, the gap between Appalachia and the rest of the nation is widening.
+Results of the Center for Disease Control (CDC) Behavioral Risk Factor Survey in 2012 showed that WV had the third highest rate of obesity, and the highest rate of diabetes in the nation.

-The Coronary Artery Risk Detection In Appalachian Communities (CARDIAC) Project was initiated in 1998 as a means of reversing this disparity in CVD.
+The Coronary Artery Risk Detection In Appalachian Communities (CARDIAC) Project was initiated in 1998 as a means of reversing this disparity in CVD, diabetes and other chronic diseases.
 Comprehensive in design, CARDIAC has two components, a school-based surveillance and intervention initiative, and a targeted individualized approach toward identification and referral for treatment those individuals with the most severe genetic cause of death from premature CVD: familial hypercholesterolemia (FH).
 CARDIAC is the first statewide CVD intervention program of its kind in the nation.
 Since its inception CARDIAC has grown from a small school-based CVD surveillance project piloted in three rural WV counties to an expanded multidimensional effort involving all of the state's 55 counties.

-The CARDIAC Project relies on the continued support from the West Virginia Executive and Legislative Branches, and The Claude Worthington Benedum Foundation.
+The CARDIAC Project relies on the continued support from the West Virginia Executive and Legislative Branches, administered by the Department of Health and Human Resources (DHHR).